 1. DON’T LET ANGER BE YOUR GUIDE

-And that wasn’t going to work in our house.
+That wasn’t going to work in our house.

 2. DON’T BACK DOWN

-You had better think long and hard before you throw out any ultimatums…because you need to stand by what you said.
-My husband is notorious for saying something absurd like “If you don’t get along with your sister, we are not going on vacation next week.”
+You had better think long and hard before you throw out any ultimatums… because you need to stand by what you said.
+My husband is notorious for saying something absurd like, “If you don’t get along with your sister, we are not going on vacation next week.”

 What the what?!